Tuesday, March 29, 2022

 Important values to consider teaching

 • Is there truth?
-Where can you find ethics or moral teaching that is true?
+Where can you find ethics or moral teaching that are true?

 • Critical Thinking